D-backs plan for RHP Drey Jameson remains flexible

 Nelson and Tommy Henry are young starters in the rotation, and the D-backs have shown the willingness to send players down who have been ineffective like they did with Pfaadt.
 Nelson and Henry have had strong stretches this month and earned their opportunities to keep going, but Jameson remains an option if needed.

-Henry threw 10 pitches in relief on Saturday, fogging Arizona’s plan for the rotation further.
+Henry threw 10 pitches in relief on Saturday, but Lovullo said postgame he is in line to start on Wednesday with Jameson out of the bullpen.

 Jameson said his demotion to Triple-A came as a surprise when it happened.
 He was coming off a one-inning outing in which Lovullo grew frustrated, explaining he felt Jameson was only throwing heaters after giving up on working through his arsenal.
 The rookie allowed three runs and walked three batters in the frame against the San Diego Padres.